Isaac Paredes Player Props: Rays vs. Tigers

 Isaac Paredes At The Plate

-- Paredes has 82 hits, which is tops among Tampa Bay hitters this season, while batting .259 with 38 extra-base hits.
+- Paredes has 82 hits, which leads Tampa Bay hitters this season, while batting .255 with 38 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 70th in batting average, 24th in on-base percentage, and 13th in slugging.
+- Among qualified batters, he ranks 77th in batting average, while his on-base percentage ranks 27th and he is 17th in slugging.

-- Paredes has an RBI in 38 of 96 games this year, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 39 games this season (40.2%), Paredes has picked up an RBI, and in 11 of those games (11.3%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 38 of 96 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.